Paul Caulford: Scarborough Hospital

 Caulford worked as the chief of family medicine and was the community services director at Scarborough Hospital during the SARS epidemic in 2003.
 His analysis of the state of Canada's healthcare system and his critique of mankind's treatment of planet earth are quoted in page one of the 2022 book Turkey and the Post-Pandemic World Order.
 He points out how the healthcare systems both in Canada and internationally were incapable of responding to the pandemic and called for investments to create more robust systems.

 Canadian Centre for Refugee and Immigrant Health Care

-In 2000, Caulford and nurse Jennifer D’Andrade co-founded the Canadian Centre for Refugee and Immigrant Health Care (CCRIHC), which is located in a converted church at 4158 Sheppard Avenue East.
+In 2000, Caulford and nurses Jennifer D’Andrade and Cathy Tersigni co-founded the Community Volunteer Clinic in Scarborough, Ontario after discovering that despite Canada's claim of a universal public healthcare system, thousands of refugee claimants and undocumented forced migrants were being denied access to public healthcare insurance.
+Staffed with volunteer nurses, doctors and community members, and dedicated to the care of uninsured refugees and migrants, the Clinic was first of its kind in Canada.
+Renamed The Canadian Centre for Refugee and Immigrant Health Care Canadian Centre for Refugee and Immigrant Health Care (CCRIHC), which is located in a converted church at 4158 Sheppard Avenue East.
 By early 2021, CCRIH treated patients 40,000 times.
-The clinic provides free healthcare to immigrants and refugees who would otherwise be without access to healthcare three days a week.
+The clinic provides free healthcare to immigrants and refugees who would otherwise be without access to healthcare five days and two evenings a week.